 If your kids need to let off steam, go to Los Osos Community Park for their large skatepark and playground.

 For an inspiring beach with tons for kids to explore, check out Spooner's Cove.
-The drive there through the forest of Montana de Oro State Park is a joy.
-The beach is glorious.
+The drive there through the huge eucalyptus forest of Montana de Oro State Park is a joy.
+The beach is glorious and a place you will always remember, with colored pebbles and shells, and a crystal clear stream running into the ocean.

-In a different part of Los Osos town where there are bland strip malls, you can find some gems.
-One is Wayward Bakery, at 1001 Santa Ynez Ave, open Fri-Sun 8-1:30.
-It is very popular and has delicious chocolate croissants, savory croissants, tea, and coffee, with some seating inside and outside.
+In a different part of Los Osos town where there are bland strip malls, you can find some hidden gems.
+One is Wayward Bakery, at 1001 Santa Ynez Ave, open Fri-Mon 8-1:30.
+It is very popular and has delicious chocolate croissants, savory croissants, tea, warm milk steamers, and coffee, with a tiny amount of seating inside and outside.
 They sell pizza on Monday nights that you must order in advance.

 From Highway 101, exit at Los Osos Valley Rd and head west.
 Go almost ten miles and then turn right on S. Bay Blvd.
 Turn left on Santa Ysabel Ave and then left on 2nd St. After you pass Santa Maria Ave, turn right into the parking lot for the pier.